CVFireDragon/nspBuild/README.md

 This tool takes your NCA file and changes the header to a PFS0 format (also changes a few other things), then builds an NSP file from the changes it made.

 # Usage
-Download the exe or Python file, and go to the section below for your prefered file type

-## Exe File
+1. Download the compiled executable file (exe), or Python script (py)

-Open CMD in the exe's directory and run ``nspBuild output (replace with nca) (replace with the same directory as the nca, with test.nsp at the end)``
+2. Open CMD in the py/exe's directory and run ``nspBuild output (replace with nca) (replace with the same directory as the nca, with test.nsp at the end)``

 Example: ``nspBuild output C:\Directory\FileName.nca C:\Directory\Test.nsp``

-(obviously, replace the ()'s with whatever it says to)

-## Python File

-Open CMD in the .py's directory and run ``python nspBuild.py output (replace with nca) (replace with the same directory as the nca, with test.nsp at the end)``

-Example: ``python nspBuild.py output C:\Directory\FileName.nca C:\Directory\Test.nsp``

 (obviously, replace the ()'s with whatever it says to)